tasuren/twier/README.md

 # Twier
-A __native__ Twitter client dedicated to *tweeting*.
-This is a Twitter client that allows you to use only the tweet and settings screens.
+This is a native Twitter client that only allows you to tweet and use settings.
 The mechanism is simple: the menu on the Twitter website is simply erased.
 <p>
   <img width="712" alt="スクリーンショット 2023-07-16 18 50 09" src="https://github.com/tasuren/twier/assets/45121209/1468093d-b773-4b25-ac75-7d8c19dc5dc9">